-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, everyone had a big laugh over Goat Simulator.
-But as SimCity creator Will Wright once proved, not all animals have such a fun time of it.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week: everyone laughed about Goat Simulator, but as SimCity creator Will Wright once proved, not all animals have such a fun time of it.

 SimAnt is easily the oddest of Maxis' simulation games, but hands-down the best remembered of most of the ones people didn't play.
 SimLife and SimEarth were about as friendly as a rhino with toothache halfway through an unsatisfying speed-dating evening, while SimHealth—to give it its full title, "They Made SimHealth?" is less a game than the slow torture of all things fun.
 But SimAnt?
-That's just
+That's just cool.

 SimAnt really is the weirdest simulation.
 For starters, you literally play as an ant.
 One ant.
 A single, solitary ant.
 Only not!
 You're really more like the God of the Ants, with powers that would be amazing and world-changing and beyond belief, if not for the unfortunate fact that... well, you're just an ant.
 You can die and be reborn for instance, like Ant Jesus, only with a larval stage.
 You have effective omnicognisance, with the ability to see the world and understand the human residents who dwell within it.
-Your charismatic power allows you to draw armies of fellow ants and lead them into battle against the foul humans, spiders and more than stalk the back garden.
-Too bad the whole 'being an ant' thing means it doesn't go so well.
-If only you had some proper weapons, like the Holy Hand Grenade Of Sim Antioch.
+Your charismatic power allows you to draw armies of fellow ants and lead them into battle against the foul humans, spiders, and other things that stalk the back garden.
+Too bad the whole "being an ant" thing means it doesn't usually go so well.
+If only you had some proper weapons.
+Like the Holy Hand Grenade of Sim Antioch.

 Ant Jesus begins every game in a nice safe hole in the ground, free of all concerns except starving to death and being invaded by the evil red ants who want to kill your queen.
 Initially, as with all battles throughout history, your problems are digging a hole in the ground, finding food to bring home in your mandibles and avoiding the giant spider with a taste for your flesh.
 Also there are termite things in holes.
 You do not want to fight a termite.
 That is not a fight that will go well for you.
 Imagine jumping into one of the sandworms from Dune and expecting it to go well.
 Like that.
 Only ickier.

 The early game is essentially a rush to get food from elsewhere on the map before the other nest has a chance to outgrow you, though there are options.
-Killing their Queen is a perfectly valid choice of tactic, and you can gather up an army, race right across and seize victory pretty early on.
+Killing their queen is a perfectly valid tactic, and you can gather up an army, race right across and seize victory pretty early on.
 For the most part though, regular strategy rules apply, just on a much, much, much smaller scale.
-You can lay trails across the map that act as alarms and otherwise give orders, as well as pick up boulders and lay defences.
+You can lay trails across the map that act as alarms, give orders, pick up boulders and lay defences.
 You can also starve to death.
 That's not much of an ability, but ants aren't exactly the most capable creatures.
 Though fun fact, they're strong.
 In fact, they have the proportional strength of an ant!

 Anyway.
 You were probably expecting a final bad pun to end this on, weren't you?